-- The Franchisee may discontinue Commercial or Bin B. Commercial Premises.
-Collection Service for Customers who have not remitted required payments within thirty (30) days after the date of billing and have been notified on forms approved by the Department.
+The Franchisee may discontinue Commercial or Bin Collection Service for Customers who have not remitted required payments within thirty (30) days after the date of billing and have been notified on forms approved by the Department.
 Said forms shall contain a statement that services may be discontinued fifteen (15) days from the date of notice if payment is not made before that time.
 Upon payment of the delinquent, redelivery, or reinstatement fees, if applicable, Franchisee shall resume Collection on the next regularly scheduled Collection day.
 Franchisee shall provide the Department a monthly list of delinquent accounts, including service suspensions, pursuant to Section 8.4.
 Franchisee may not charge the Customer for service during any period in which service is suspended, except for demurrage charges or equipment rental charges for Containers remaining at Customer's Premises during such suspension.
 A deposit equal to the rate for one month's service based upon the Customer's three-month average billing history may be required of accounts which have been discontinued for non-payment prior to reinstatement of service at such accounts.
-Delinquent charges for Commercial Premises shall not be eligible for collection on the tax roll. - C. Centrally-billed Residential Premises with Cart Service.
-Franchisee shall not discontinue service to centrally-billed Residential Premises with Cart service.
-If the central billing entity becomes delinquent, pursuant to Section 25831 of the Government Code, the County shall collect delinquent fees or charges for Solid Waste Collection, Recycling and/or Disposal services on the property tax roll for either the individual Residential Premises, or the parcel of the central billing entity.
-If the delinquent charges for the individual units are placed on the tax roll of each Residential Premises, the Franchisee shall notify the individual Residential Premises thirty (30) days in advance.
+Delinquent charges for Commercial Premises shall not be eligible for collection on the tax roll.

-6.6.3 Refunds
+6.6.4 Refunds